emmerlin1/RpsRpi/README.md

 # RpsRpi
 ## Measuring motor cycles per second with a Raspberry Pi 3 and IR-Emitter/IR-Receiver
+This project is composed of two individual project parts combined to be able to measure and display the rounds per second of a revving motor.
+Bouncing and timeoverflow is configurable.

 These two parts are available as branches:
 * [RpsSQLiteNodejs](https://github.com/emmerlin1/RpsRpi/tree/RpsSQLiteNodejs)
 * [rotational_speed](https://github.com/emmerlin1/RpsRpi/tree/rotational_speed)